nrfconnect/sdk-nrf/doc/nrf/libraries/modem/location.rst

 * Cellular positioning

   * :ref:`lte_lc_readme` for getting visible cellular base stations.
-  * :ref:`lib_multicell_location` for sending cell information to the selected location service and getting the calculated location back to the device.
+  * Sending cell information to the selected location service and getting the calculated location back to the device.

-    * The service is selected in the :c:struct:`location_method_config` structure when requesting for location.
-    * The services available are `nRF Cloud Location Services`_ and `HERE Positioning`_.
-    * The data transport method for the service is mainly REST.
-However, either MQTT (:kconfig:option:`CONFIG_NRF_CLOUD_MQTT`) or REST (:kconfig:option:`CONFIG_NRF_CLOUD_REST`) can be configured for `nRF Cloud Location Services`_.

 * Wi-Fi positioning

   * Zephyr's Network Management API :ref:`zephyr:net_mgmt_interface` for getting the visible Wi-Fi access points.
-  * Sending access point information to the selected location service and getting the calculated location back to the device:
+  * Sending access point information to the selected location service and getting the calculated location back to the device.

-    * The location library has an implementation for the Wi-Fi location services.
+Here are details related to the services handling cell information for cellular positioning, or access point information for Wi-Fi positioning:

   * The service is selected in the :c:struct:`location_method_config` structure when requesting for location.
   * The services available are `nRF Cloud Location Services`_ and `HERE Positioning`_.
   * The data transport method for the `nRF Cloud Location Services`_ can be configured to either MQTT (:kconfig:option:`CONFIG_NRF_CLOUD_MQTT`) or REST (:kconfig:option:`CONFIG_NRF_CLOUD_REST`).
   * The only data transport method with `HERE Positioning`_ service is REST.

 Requirements
 ************